tilgovi/dom-anchor-text-position/README.md

 If the end is not provided, returns a collapsed range.
 If the start is not provided, the default is `0`.

+If the `start` or `end` offsets are outside the range of valid character offsets within the text content of the `root` node, an exception is thrown.